cp5337/ctas-db-setup/README.md

 ### Support

-For questions or issues, please contact the owner through Upwork.
+For questions or issues, please contact the owner through Fiver